ibm-cloud-docs/vpc/about-contract.md

    The prefix `hyper-protect-basic` is mandatory.
    {: note}

-### Creating encrypted `env` section of a contract
+### Creating the encrypted `env` section of a contract
 {: #hpcr_contract_encrypt_env}

-Complete the following steps on an Ubuntu system, to encrypt the `env` section used in a contract:
+Complete the following steps on an Ubuntu system to encrypt the `env` section used in a contract:

 1. Create the [`env` section](#hpcr_contract_env) of the contract and add the contents in the `env.yaml` file.